 NET PAY

 So, these are the slices taken from the gross pay pie.
 The amount left over, your actual paycheck or direct deposit, is called NET PAY.
-This is what you have been waiting, and working for.
-Don’t spend it all in one place!
+This net pay is what you've been waiting and working for, factoring in all taxes paid and deductions from your gross income.
+Consider saving some of your net wages—don't spend it all at once!

 How to Determine Your Net Salary